Links

 Tokens

 Capture the essential values of your styling attributes into named tokens.
 Use the defined token values and reuse them throughout your components' styling.
-Lightning Tokens make it easy to ensure that your components' look and feel are consistent and even easier to update them.
+Lightning Tokens make ensuring that your components' look and feel are consistent and even easier to update.

 Lightning Tokens can be found for some components under the tokens menu.